dszakal/autodb/README.md

 # Autodb

 <h3>This is a modified version of the original dszakal/autodb</h3>
-<h3>This minimum requirement is now PHP 8.1.</h3>
+<h3>The minimum PHP version supported is not PHP 8.1</h3>

-LATEST SUPPORTED VERSION: PHP 8.3.3
+LATEST SUPPORTED VERSION: PHP 8.3.

 CURRENT RELEASE NOT WORKING WITH: PHP 7.4 or previous